Senegals Youngest President Faye Vows Systemic Change, Sovereignty - UrduPoint

 On the international stage, Faye seeks to bring military-run Burkina Faso, Mali and Niger back into the fold of the regional Economic Community of West African States (ECOWAS) bloc.

-Commonly known as Diomaye, or "the honourable one", he won the election with 54.3 percent of the vote.
+He added he was ready to work together on "the renovation of sub-regional and international cooperation".

-It was a remarkable turnaround after the government had dissolved the Pastef party he founded with Sonko in 2014, and Sall postponed the election.
+UN Secretary-General Antonio Guterres hailed the inauguration as "a testament to the Senegalese people, that they fought for their right to vote," his spokesman Stephane Dujarric said.

-Faye, a practising Muslim from a humble background with two wives and four children, represents a new generation of youthful politicians.
+A practising Muslim from a humble background with two wives and four children, Faye represents a new generation of youthful politicians.

 He has voiced admiration for US ex-president Barack Obama and South African anti-apartheid hero Nelson Mandela.